 How Any Writer Can Write SEO Content

-Our clients seek to work with us specifically because of our skillset in generating audiences through organic search.
+Our clients specifically seek to work with us because of our skill set in generating an audience through organic search.

-In fact, when most writers say they they know SEO, what they really mean is they’ve read some stuff and watched some videos.
+Usually, when writers say they know SEO, what they mean is they’ve read some stuff and watched some videos.

 But that’s OK.

-So how do we take great writers and consistently enable them to create content that ranks again and again and again?
+So, how do we take great writers and enable each of them to create content that ranks every time?

-- Proof that all you need to rank is great content, not backlinks or technical SEO
+- Proof that all you need to have to rank is excellent content, not backlinks or technical SEO

 - Awesome Facebook groups to recruit great writers from

 - How to keep your writers happy and productive

 And you only want the process document, then scroll to the end